nt-ca-aqe/article-testautomation-of-spring-boot-applications/README.md

 ### System Scope

-System-scoped tests are generally the most constly to run and write.
-In difference to integration tests, system tests will block resources of your maschine (ports, sockets, database etc.).
+System-scoped tests are generally the most costly to run and write.
+In contrast to integration tests, system tests will block resources of your machine (ports, sockets, database etc.).
 They often are based on booting up the complete application under near real conditions.

 #### Smoke-Testing Your Application

-The first and most important system-scoped test ist the 'startup smoke test'.
+The first and most important system-scoped test is the 'startup smoke test'.
 This test simply starts the spring application and shuts it down right after.
-The purpos of this test is to make sure, that all the dependency injection (and other framework features) could be performend.
+The purpose of this test is to make sure, that all the dependency injection (and other framework features) could be performed.
 If the application can't start for some reason, an exception will break the test.

-In order for this test to run sucessfully, external dependencies like a databse and such, must be available!
-Any required configuration (e.g. test database connection) must be done externaly via an `application.properties` or `applciation.yml` file.
+In order for this test to run successfully, external dependencies like a database and such, must be available!
+Any required configuration (e.g. test database connection) must be done externally via an `application.properties` or `application.yml` file.

 ```java
 public class ApplicationSystemTest {